Policy on Excused Absences for Pre-clerkship Students

 • Illness: An excused absence may be granted if you are ill.
 For your own sake and the sake of others, you should not attend classes, see patients, or take exams if you are sick.

-• Major life event: An excused absence may be granted in light of a major life event such as a death in your immediate family, the wedding of an immediate family member, or other major event.
-The granting of an excused absence in these instances will be considered on a case-by-case basis.
+• Major life event: An excused absence may be granted in light of a major life event such as a major illness or death in your immediate family, the wedding of an immediate family member, or other major The granting of an excused absence in these instances will be considered on a case-by-case basis.

-Note: Documentation is required for any absence more than one day.
+Note: Documentation is required for any absence of more than one day.

 Only in the most extenuating of circumstances will an excused absence be granted for an examination date.
 In these most unusual cases, documentation is always required.